ishLearn/ishLearn/README.md

 # studybook
-This contains the code to the proposed digital studybook.
+This contains the code to the web-DB project.

 ## DB